Orientalism 1830-1900

 During his second trip which begins in 1884, Gustav is enthralled by the atmosphere in the streets of Damascus, a city that knew to resist modernism.
 The presence of this foreigner amuses the locals who nickname him Father Casserole for the shape of his hat.

 Back to Munich, he paints a funny scene in which he is tightly surrounded by a circle of on-lookers.
-This 51 x 68 cm oil on panel was sold for $ 1.08M including premium by Christie's on April 19, 2006.
+This 51 x 68 cm oil on panel was sold for $ 1.08M by Christie's on April 19, 2006.

 Now passionate about Islamic art, Gustav returns to Damascus in 1888 to admire the Umayyad Mosque which he had only glimpsed during his previous trip.
 This monument is one of the wonders of Islam.
 Its site previously used for an Aramaic temple, a Roman temple and a Christian cathedral has a repercussion both grandiose and mystical.